 There is no ethos of capitalism, just exploitative rhetoric.
-Capitalism is, according to one version of the myth, meant to be fair in that it is (meant to be) a meritocracy.
+Capitalism is, according to one version of the myth, meant to be fair in that it is a meritocracy.
 If you work hard, then you will be rewarded adequately.
 Empirically, this is false.
 The system does not reward hard work, and in any case, the rewards that actual capitalists reap cannot possibly be achieved by everyone who fulfils the same degree of hard work.
 Not everyone, no matter how smart and hard-working, can possess the same amount of material wealth as the 90% percentile.
 There simply isn’t enough stuff.

 So, faced with the myth, capitalists then justify wealth-distribution with appeals to ability, the assumption being that this ability is innate.
 Thus capitalism is not a system of meritocracy at all, but merely one that trades in social-Darwinism and genetic classism.
 If one is to point out the inherent unfairness of this system, the capitalists will reply, “Life isn’t fair.”